ansible/ansible-rulebook/docs/actions.rst

 Results
 *******

-When a rule's condition are satisfied we get the results back as
+When a rule's condition(s) are satisfied we get the results back as:
   * events/facts for multiple conditions
   * event/fact if a single condition